chipjarred/MacMenuBar/README.md

 }
 ```

-Now your shiny new, albeit minimalist, menu bar is set up.
+Now your shiny new, albeit bare bones, menu bar is set up.
 Run the application to see it work.
-Of course, the only thing you can do from it right now is to quit, and display the about box, but that's all you coud do with the one Apple provided in the `Main.storyboard` file we deleted.
+Of course, the only thing you can do from it right now is to quit, and display the About box, but that's all you could do with the one Apple provided in the `Main.storyboard` file we deleted.
 Before we start adding functionality let's take a look at a few things, so go back to `MenuBar.swift`.

 You'll see that `MainMenuBar.body` returns a `StandardMenuBar`.
 Think of it as sort of analogous to `HStack`, but for menus.